MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 Why...
 So I searched all the places I usually look: Google, Xamarin Forums/Bugzilla/Docs (_is that the best order?_), pdf copies of books, GitHub issues.
 Zero.

-It was then that I hit the point that I often hit when troubleshooting development issues: This problem can't be this huge.
+It was then that I hit the point that I often hit when troubleshooting development issues _This problem can't be this huge._
 If no 3rd party library's custom renderers work in Xamarin.Forms apps in the Windows Store, that would be a HUGE deal.
 It can't be that hundreds of Xamarin developers around the globe are having this issue, can it?
 It'd have turned up in a search somewhere, right?
 Someone has got to be writing UWP apps for the Windows Store, right?  (maybe not...)

 # Leave Curious